Mother's Day, the Durham Way

 Make sure she's got her Bull City gear

 When it's time to reunite again, you're going to want mom to be representing the same Durham style you've come to know and love.
-From Runaway to Hometown Apparel, Parker and Otis and Morgan Imports, you can absolutely make sure she's got what she needs to step out in style this summer.
+From Runaway to Hometown Apparel, and Parker and Otis, you can absolutely make sure she's got what she needs to step out in style this summer.

 Preserve those beautiful moments